-There was a time when golf club fitters believed that a grip that was too big would lead to a slice and a grip that was too small lead to a hook.
-That’s been proven to be not entirely true; a miss- either way- is possible regardless whether the grip’s too big or too small.
+There was a time when golf club fitters believed that a grip that was too big would lead to a slice.
+They also thought a grip that was too small lead to a hook.
+That's not true; a miss- either way- is possible regardless whether the grip's too big or too small.

 Does the grip fit properly?
-That’s what matters.
-A properly-fit grip will be the right size you need to help you release the club properly.
+That's what matters.
+A properly-fit grip will be the right size you need to help you release the club through impact.

-Not everyone is going to need it, but it’s one “trick” fitters have to help a segment of golfers to keep enjoying the game they love.
+Not everyone is going to need it.
+Arthritic grips are one "trick" fitters have to help a segment of golfers to keep enjoying the game they love.